Hot Bench: Development

-The concept was inspired by Judy's vacation to Ireland, a country which occasionally uses panels of three judges to handle one case: "When my husband Jerry and I were in Ireland recently, we visited the courts and watched a three-judge bench, which I found both fascinating and compelling."
+The concept was inspired by Sheindlin's vacation to Ireland, a country which occasionally uses panels of three judges to handle one case: "When my husband Jerry and I were in Ireland recently, we visited the courts and watched a three-judge bench, which I found both fascinating and compelling."
 She added, "I immediately thought what a terrific and unique idea for a television program that brings the court genre to the next level.
 We have assembled three individuals with extremely varied backgrounds to serve as the judges.
 They are smart and talented, with terrific instincts and great chemistry, and are sure to create a 'hot bench'."
 On April 26, 2024, Hot Bench has been renewed for its eleventh and twelfth seasons through 2025–2026 season.

 Casting

 The current panel consists of Rachel Juarez, Yodit Tewolde, and Daniel Mentzer who preside over small-claims cases and then argue the merits of the case amongst themselves in the chamber room before rendering a verdict (under the format, only a majority—two of the three-panel members—need to agree on the verdict).

-During the first two seasons, the panel consisted of attorneys Tanya Acker and Larry Bakman, along with former Brooklyn New York Supreme Court judge Patricia DiMango.
+During the first two seasons, the panel consisted of attorneys Tanya Acker and Larry Bakman, along with former Brooklyn, New York Supreme Court judge, Patricia DiMango.

 In the beginning of the third season, Bakman announced that he was leaving Hot Bench to focus on his law practice.
 Michael Corriero was named Bakman's successor.
 Bakman's final episodes originally aired on October 28, 2016, and Corriero's first episode was scheduled to originally air on November 1, 2016, with series creator Judge Judy Sheindlin and her husband, former The People's Court judge Jerry Sheindlin, serving as guest judges on the Halloween 2016 original broadcasts.

 In 2022, DiMango and Acker were replaced on the show by Juarez and Tewolde, while Corriero assumed the chief judge position.
 In January 2025, Corriero announced he would leave the panel following the conclusion of the series' eleventh season.
 Two months later, trial attorney Daniel Mentzer was named as Corriero's replacement.

-In addition, it was announced Montejano would exit as bailiff, following production's relocation to Connecticut; retired New York City Police Department Chaplains Unit detective Gina Findley was named as her successor.
+From the show's inception until the end of the 2024-25 season, the bailiff was Sonia Montejano, who had previously served the same role on Judge Joe Brown.
+When production moved from Los Angeles to Connecticut, she decided not to follow; retired New York City Police Department Chaplains Unit detective Gina Findley was named as her successor.

 Release

 On December 11, 2014, Hot Bench was renewed for a second season.
 The show airs in the UK on TruTV, and in Canada on Yes TV and in syndication.
 The show has produced 1,535 episodes as of September 8, 2022.
 As of January 27, 2025, same-day airings air on Dabl.
+The show currently has its own active YouTube and Pluto TV channels like its sister show Judge Judy.